Tayyab2344/Restaurant-App/README.md

 - `OrderDetailScreen`: Track order status and history.
 - `ProfileScreen`: User settings and account management.

-## 📄 License
+## License

 This project is for demonstration and development purposes.

 ---
-*Developed with ❤️ as part of a high-end restaurant service solution.*
+*Developed as part of a high-end restaurant service solution.*